 2. Take Notes Electronically

-If you are one of those people who still prefers the feel of pen and paper to their virtual siblings, you can still cut down on your paper waste by recycling the paper when you are done, and bonus points for using recycled paper in the first place too.
+If you are one of those people who prefers the feel of pen and paper over a keyboard, you can cut down on paper waste by recycling the paper you use, and bonus points for using recycled paper in the first place.

 Want to cut down on your paper waste even further?
 Check out this post on Tips for Reducing Paper Usage in College.

 There are few sources of waste as absurd as plastic water bottles.
 Buying a single use water bottled is much more expensive than drinking water from the tap, yet there is no significant difference in the quality of the product.
 The idea that bottled water is safer or higher quality than tap water is almost always a myth.
 Both bottled water and tap water have to meet the same FDA regulations.

 To boycott the deceptive bottled water industry and save yourself some serious cash in the meantime, start bringing a reusable water bottle to class.
 Campus is covered in water fountains and bottle re-fill stations where you can top off on agua for absolutely free.

 Secondly, did you know that “every year Americans drink more than 100 billion cups of coffee.
 Of these, 14.4 billion are served in disposable paper cups, enough to wrap the Earth 55 times if placed end to end”?
 You can help decrease this statistic by bringing your own reusable thermos to campus.
 Not only will you be keeping hundreds of cups out of the landfill each year, but many places (including Starbucks) will give you a discount when you provide your own container.